onyx-and-iris/voicemeeter-api-powershell/README.md

 ```

 ### Run tests
-Run tests using invoke-pester in powershell console from test directory.

-Alternatively you may use .\runall.ps1 which accepts two parameters:
+Run tests using .\runall.ps1 which accepts two parameters:
 - tag Run tests of this type
 - num Run this number of tests